mrezak/removePLI/README.md

 The provided MATLAB .m file is the implementation of the proposed algorithm in:
 **Mohammad Reza Keshtkaran and Zhi Yang, "A Fast, Robust Algorithm for Power Line Interference Cancellation in Neural Recording", Journal of Neural Engineering 11 026017, available at http://iopscience.iop.org/1741-2552/11/2/026017**

 If you find this program useful in your research, please give credit by citing the above paper.
-If you have any question regarding the algorithm or implementation, do not hesitate to write to the author at one of the following addresses: keshtkaran AT ieee.org, keshtkaran AT nus.edu.sg
+If you have any question regarding the algorithm or implementation, do not hesitate to write to the authors at one of the following addresses: keshtkaran AT ieee.org, keshtkaran AT nus.edu.sg

 You need MATLAB software to use this program.